Toxic Shock Syndrome: Tampons and More

 Symptoms Occur Suddenly

-The symptoms of TSS, which almost always come on very suddenly and occur in women, usually strike during or following a menstrual period.
+The symptoms of TSS, which almost always begin suddenly, usually happen during or following a menstrual period.
 These symptoms include:

 - High fever (102°F [39°C] or higher)